Becoming a plant parent has many health benefits:

 I recently watched an amazing documentary.
 A Scandinavian couple decided to build an indoor greenhouse around their house to support their autistic son.
 How he responded and how he thrived was amazing to watch.
 The real message though was how the parents listened to the nonverbal cues of their son and provided him with what he needed to thrive.
-What they did was Plant Parenting to the next level, however it showed the health benefits of bringing nature into the home.
+What they did was take Plant Parenting to the next level and clearly showed the health benefits of bringing nature into the home.

 Researchers have also studied the relationship between nature and human well-being for decades, and it has gained renewed focus in recent years as more people remain sedentary and glued to their screens.

 Studies also show that interacting with indoor plants may help ease stress, and a Texas A&M University study found that filling your space with plants can help fuel creativity.
 Not to mention, plants are natural air purifiers.

 NASA researchers conducted one of the most well-known studies on the matter in 1989.
 Looking for ways to curb air pollution in confined spaces, like on a space station, they found that ordinary daisies, chrysanthemums and other common house plants were able to remove as much as 90 percent of certain toxins from the air in just 24 hours.

 Before I left CA, I all my plants were adopted and went to good homes.